JuliaLang/julia/doc/src/manual/environment-variables.md

 !!! note
     `JULIA_NUM_THREADS` must be defined before starting julia; defining it in `startup.jl` is too late in the startup process.

-!!! compat "Julia 1.5"
-    In Julia 1.5 and above the number of threads can also be specified on startup using the `-t`/`--threads` command line argument.

 !!! compat "Julia 1.7"
     The `auto` value for `$JULIA_NUM_THREADS` requires Julia 1.7 or above.